Ferdinand von Hochstetter: Career

+Publications and cartographic works

+The results of Hochstetter's research were published in several works.
+His most well-known publication is the popular travel book New Zealand, which was published in 1863 in German and 1867 in English by Cotta in Stuttgart.
+The following year, the Imperial Academy of Sciences in Vienna published the volume on the geology of New Zealand as part of the scientific series accompanying the Novara Expedition.

+Of particular importance were the geological and topographical maps that Hochstetter produced in collaboration with the cartographer August Petermann and the Justus Perthes Geographical Institute in Gotha.
+Selected maps were published in Petermanns Geographische Mitteilungen, the leading journal for exploration geography at the time.
+Additional maps appeared in both Hochstetter’s travel book and in the official publications of the Novara Expedition.

+In 1863, all maps were compiled into a geological-topographical atlas, edited jointly with Petermann.
+This work is regarded as the first atlas of New Zealand.
+An English edition of the atlas was printed 1864 in Gotha for a publisher in Auckland.

 Personal life

 He was born at Esslingen, Württemberg, the son of Christian Ferdinand Friedrich Hochstetter (1787–1860) and his second wife, Sophie Orth.
 Christian Ferdinand was a clergyman and Professor at Bonn, who was also a botanist and mineralogist.
 In 1861 von Hochstetter married Georgiana Bengough, daughter of John Egbert Bengough, an Englishman who was director of the Vienna city gasworks.
 They went on to have eight children.
 A good deal is known of his personal life through his documented correspondence with friend and colleague Julius von Haast He died in Oberdöbling near Vienna, at age 55 from complications of diabetes.

 Legacy

-The Geoscience Society of New Zealand hold an annual lecture named in von Hochstetter's honour.
+The Geoscience Society of New Zealand holds an annual lecture named in von Hochstetter's honour.

 Taxonomy

 New Zealand's endemic Hochstetter's frog, Leiopelma hochstetteri, is named after Ferdinand.
-Several other species bear his name in their scientific names, including the Takahe, Porphyrio hochstetteri, and Powelliphanta hochstetteri, a species (with five subspecies) of New Zealand's giant carnivorous land snails.
+Several other species bear his name in their scientific names, including the takahē, Porphyrio hochstetteri, and Powelliphanta hochstetteri, a species (with five subspecies) of New Zealand's giant carnivorous land snails.